Link to today’s readings: http://usccb.org/bible/readings/103114.cfm

-Prayer: Heavenly Father, may I always be prepared for your coming.
-In Jesus’ name, Amen.
+Prayer: Heavenly Father, help me to always to what is right in your name.
+In Jesus’ holy name, Amen.

 How great are the works of the Lord!
 Alleluia!